Bingo is rising in popularity and it’s all thanks to the new form of online bingo which har proven popular with all age groups.

 Another, and much more trivial, statistic that is likely to diminish in the coming years is the random fact that 68% of online bingo players smoke compared to 28% (which represents the UK average).
 How, or why, this information was gathered is hard to say, but it seems likely that the number will fall as a great spectrum of the UK take up the game.

 Last of all, what predictions can we give for bingo in general, will it continue it’s rapid growth in popularity?
 We think that it will, there is a lot of scope for the game to develop further, and its growing youth appeal is a major supporting factor.
-The industry is also very well set up, with it’s only support networks in the shape of GamCare and a lot of money being spent on advertising.
+The industry is also very well set up, with a lot of money being spent on advertising.
 All in all, the future is bright for online bingo.